turboscholz/radweganalyse/README.md

 Other dependencies should be awailable on a standard Linux system.

 Further, the bash script calls a python script for data analysis.
-You need to install python on your system as well with `pandas` package: `sudo apt-get install python3-pandas`
+You need to install python on your system and the `pandas` package: `sudo apt-get install python3-pandas`